 The Company's fundamental liquidity strategy has been to originate and invest in prime Canadian mortgages.
 Management's belief has always been that these mortgages are attractive to investors and should always be well bid and highly liquid.
-This strategy proved effective during the turmoil experienced in 2007 through 2009, and once again in the 2020 pandemic, when capital markets were disrupted and the demand for high-quality assets increased.
+This strategy proved effective during the turmoil experienced in 2007 through 2009, and once again at the onset of the Covid-19 pandemic, when capital markets were disrupted and the demand for high-quality assets increased.
 As the Company's results in those years demonstrated, First National was able to attract investors to purchase its mortgage origination at profitable margins.
 Originating prime mortgages also allows the Company to securitize in the capital markets; however, this activity requires significant cash resources to purchase and hold mortgages prior to arranging for term debt through the securitization markets.
 For this purpose, the Company uses the combination of unsecured notes and the Company's revolving bank credit facility.
 This aggregate indebtedness is typically used to fund: (1) mortgages accumulated for sale or securitization (2) the origination costs associated with securitization and, (3) mortgage and loan investments.
 The Company has a credit facility with a syndicate of financial institutions for total credit of \$1.5 billion.
-This facility was extended in April 2022 for a five-year term maturing in March 2027.
-As at December 31, 2022, the Company had entered into repurchase transactions with financial institutions to borrow \$1.4 billion related to \$1.4 billion of mortgages held in "mortgages accumulated for sale or securitization" on the balance sheet.
+This facility was extended for a year in May 2023 and now matures in March 2028.
+As at December 31, 2023, the Company had entered into repurchase transactions with financial institutions to borrow \$1.5 billion related to \$1.6 billion of mortgages held in "mortgages accumulated for sale or securitization" on the balance sheet.

-At December 31, 2022, outstanding bank indebtedness was \$1,065.9 million (December 31, 2021 - \$965.4 million).
-This debt was used to fund \$833.2 million (December 31, 2021 - \$951.3 million) of mortgages accumulated for sale or securitization.
-At December 31, 2022, the Company's other interest-yielding assets included: (1) deferred placement fees receivable of \$64.6 million (December 31, 2021 - \$64.4 million) and (2) mortgage and loan investments of \$190.1 million (December 31, 2021 - \$192.3 million).
-Company considers the portion of bank indebtedness and the senior unsecured notes that fund assets other than mortgages accumulated for sale or securitization a proxy for true leverage.
-This leverage has increased between December 31, 2021, and December 31, 2022, and now stands at \$631.9 million (December 31, 2021 - \$413.0 million).
-This represents a debt-to-equity ratio of approximately 0.90:1.
-This ratio is higher than the ratio of 0.72:1 at December 31, 2021.
-In general, the increase was the result of the investment of \$143 million in cash collateral and subordinate notes for the Company's Alt-A securitization program.
+At December 31, 2023, outstanding bank indebtedness was \$1,083.0 million (December 31, 2022 - \$1,065.9 million).
+This debt was used to fund \$1,026.9 million (December 31, 2022 - \$833.2 million) of mortgages accumulated for sale or securitization.
+At December 31, 2023, the Company's other interest-yielding assets included: (1) deferred placement fees receivable of \$73.9 million (December 31, 2022 - \$64.6 million) and (2) mortgage and loan investments of \$270.9 million (December 31, 2022 - \$190.1 million).
+The Company considers the portion of bank indebtedness and the senior unsecured notes that fund assets other than mortgages accumulated for sale or securitization a proxy for true leverage.
+This leverage increased between December 31, 2022 - \$631.9 million).
+This represents a debt-to-equity ratio of approximately 0.89:1.
+This ratio decreased from the ratio of 0.90:1 as at December 31, 2022.
+In general, the Company has maintained a comparable ratio between the two years, increasing both retained earnings and debt in similar proportions.
 The Company believes the ratio is appropriate given the nature of the assets which the debt is funding.